 Bank Transfer: A member of our team will contact you requesting for your bank details.
 These details are only used to transfer the funds back into your account.

-Utrogestan is part of a hormone replacement therapy (HRT) which is used to treat the symptoms of the menopause in women who have not undergone a hysterectomy (partial or entire removal of the womb/uterus).
-They should be used in conjunction with an oestrogen-based HRT to oppose its action.
+Utrogestan is a brand of hormone replacement therapy (HRT) for menopause.
+It is used to relieve symptoms of the menopause in women who have not undergone a hysterectomy.

-Take two 100 mg capsules once daily for 12 days from day 15 to 26 of each 28-day cycle of oestrogen.
+Dosage: Take two Utrogestan 100 mg capsules once daily for 12 days from day 15 to 26 of each 28-day cycle of oestrogen.

-Utrogestan should be swallowed whole with a glass of water.
-Take Utrogestan without food.
+How to Take: Swallow whole with a glass of water, without food.

 Utrogestan is not a contraceptive.
 If you become pregnant while taking Utrogestan, stop taking the medicine and consult your doctor immediately.